Queen Elizabeth II Graduate Scholarships in Science & Technology (QEII-GSST)

 - Community Health QEII-GSST: To be awarded to students in the Faculty of Medicine on the basis of academic excellence.
 Students must have maintained an overall A- average over the last two years of study at the postsecondary level.
 Recipients should also exhibit research ability/potential, good communication skills and interpersonal/leadership abilities.
 First preference will be given to doctoral (MsC/PhD) MD-scientist or MD-educator trainees pursuing studies in clinical epidemiology whose supervisor holds their primary appointment in the Department of Medicine.
 Second preference will be given to graduate students pursuing studies in community health whose supervisor holds their primary appointment in the Department of Medicine and a cross-appointment in the Dalla Lana School of Public Health or the Institute of Health Policy, Management and Evaluation.
 Failing this, the supervisor should hold a primary appointment in the Dalla Lana School of Public Health or the Institute of Health Policy, Management and Evaluation and a cross-appointment in the Department of Medicine.
-There is 1 award available for the 2018-19 competition.
+There are 2 awards available for the 2020 year.

 - Dr. Arnie Aberman QEII-GSST: To be awarded to students in the Faculty of Medicine on the basis of academic excellence.
 Students must have maintained an overall A- average over the last two years of study at the post-secondary level.
 Recipients should also exhibit research ability/potential, good communication skills and interpersonal/leadership abilities.
 Preference will be given to graduate students enrolled in the clinician-scientist training program.
-There are 14 awards available for the 2018-19 competition.
+There are 10 awards available for the 2020 year.

 Applicants must complete an Ontario Graduate Scholarship (OGS) application using the U of T OGS Online Application